jeremydaly/lambda-api/README.md

 Simply create a `{proxy+}` route that uses the `ANY` method and all requests will be routed to your Lambda function and processed by the `lambda-api` module.
 In order for a "root" path mapping to work, you also need to create an `ANY` route for `/`.

 ## Contributions
 Contributions, ideas and bug reports are welcome and greatly appreciated.
-Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bug reports.
+Please add  [issues](https://github.com/jeremydaly/lambda-api/issues) for suggestions and bug reports or create a pull request.